 How to get started with Milestones?

-As mentioned above, the Roadmap contains a “When“ lane where you can add your milestones.
+As mentioned above, a roadmap can contain a timeline lane where you can add your Milestones.
 Right-click on the lane and select the type, you want to create.
-You may also create a release as a special type of milestone.
+You may also create a release as a special type of Milestone.
 The stories in the release can later on be detailed in the Product Backlog.

-You may afterwards change the deadline by double-clicking on the milestone card and edit the date in the input window or by dragging the milestone item to the left or right.
-Dragging can be enabled and disabled from the Tools menu located at the top-left or from the item’s context menu.
+You may afterwards change the deadline by double-clicking on the milestone card and edit the date in the input window or by dragging the milestone item to any point along the timeline.

-In the initial draft planning you may instead choose to create notes directly in the Roadmap.
-The notes created in the Roadmap will also be visible in the StoryMap tree below the themes.
-The notes can later on be converted to stories or epics.
+In the initial draft planning you may instead choose to create Simple Notes directly in the Roadmap.
+The notes created in the Roadmap will also be visible in the StoryMap tree below the Inbox Folder found under the Functional Folder or in the case on Objectives and Risks in the Objectives Folder.
+The notes can later on be converted to Stories and Epics or Objectives and Risks.

 Connect Items to Milestones

-You may specify that a note, epic or story is related to a specific milestone or release.
-Hold down the “Alt” key and drag from the note/epic/story to a milestone or release card.
+You may specify that a Simple Note, Epic, Story, Objective or Risk is related to a specific Milestone or Release.
+Hold down the “Alt” key and drag from the note/epic/story/objective/risk to a milestone or release card.
 A line is drawn to indicate the relation.
 The new relation also exists, if you view the items in the StoryMap or Outline.

-Milestones and Releases that have been activated and included on the Roadmap in a Circle, can be subscribed to by any other Circles within the same Agemba Site.
-Subscribing to a Milestone or Release means that it will be replicated in the subscribing Circle’s Roadmap, with the exact same properties.
+Epics, Stories, Objectives, Risks and including Milestones and Releases that have been activated and included on the Roadmap in a Circle, can be subscribed to by any other Circles within the same Agemba Site.
+Subscribing to an item means that it will be replicated in the subscribing Circle’s Roadmap, with the exact same properties.
 This will enable the members of the subscribing Circle to be able to view its properties, follow its progress and also start a dialogue around it with the team in the originating Circle.

-On the subscribing Circle, the subscribed Milestone or Release will have the icon , as an indicator.
+On the subscribing Circle, the subscribed item will have the icon , as an indicator.

-If a subscription is no longer needed for one reason or another, it can be cancelled from the subscribed Milestone or Release’s context menu, accessible via right click on the card.
+If a subscription is no longer needed for one reason or another, it can be cancelled from the subscribed item’s context menu, accessible via right click or menu icon on the card.

 Current Date Indicator